arethetypeswrong/arethetypeswrong.github.io/packages/cli/test/snapshots/postcss@8.4.21.tgz.md

 🐛 Import resolved to types through a conditional package.json export, but only after failing to resolve through an earlier condition.
 This behavior is a TypeScript bug (https://github.com/microsoft/TypeScript/issues/50762).
 It may misrepresent the runtime behavior of this import and should not be relied upon.

+❗️ The resolved types use export default where the JavaScript file appears to use module.exports =.
+This will cause TypeScript under the node16 module mode to think an extra .default property access is required, but that will likely fail at runtime.
+These types should use export = instead of export default.

 ❌ Import resolved to JavaScript files, but no type declarations were found.